Keyboard shortcuts

 Database Integration

-RustAPI is database-agnostic, but SQLx is the recommended driver due to its async-first design and compile-time query verification.
+RustAPI is database-agnostic, but SQLx is the recommended default for most RustAPI services because it is async-first, works naturally with State, and supports compile-time query verification.

 Dependencies